stormpath/stormpath-documentation/source/accnt_mgmt.rst

 1. :ref:`Creating a Directory <make-cloud-dir>`
 2. :ref:`Creating a Group <make-group>`
 3. :ref:`Adding an Account to a Directory <add-new-account>`
-4. :ref:`Adding an Account to a Group <add-account-to-group>`
+4. :ref:`Adding our Account to a Group <add-account-to-group>`

+The final step that would allow this Account to actually log in to the application is covered in :ref:`the Authentication chapter <create-asm>`.

 4.1.
 Modeling Your User Base
 ============================

-The first question that we need to address is how we are going to model our users inside Stormpath.
+The first topic that we need to address is how we are user modeling works inside Stormpath.

-User Accounts in Stormpath aren't directly associated with Applications, but only indirectly via **Directories** and also possibly **Groups**.
+User Accounts in Stormpath aren't directly associated with Applications, but only indirectly via **Directories**, **Organizations**, and also possibly **Groups**.

 All of your Accounts will have to be associated with at least one Directory resource, so we can start there.